NVIDIA Collective Communications Library (NCCL)

 (Click to Zoom)

-Deep learning frameworks using NCCL 2 and later, can leverage new features and performance of the Volta architecture to deliver high-performance and efficient multi-node, multi-GPU scaling of deep learning training.
-NCCL 2.2 highlights include:
+Deep learning frameworks using NCCL 2.3 and later can leverage new features and performance of the Volta and Turing architecture to deliver high-performance and efficient multi-node, multi-GPU scaling of deep learning training.
+NCCL 2.3 highlights include:

 - Improved low latency algorithms for small message sizes

 - Finer control of when to use GPU Direct P2P and GPU Direct RDMA

 - Support multi-threaded and multi-process applications

 - Faster training of newer and deeper models with aggregated inter-GPU reduction operations.

 - Multiple ring formations for high bus utilization.

 - Support for InfiniBand verbs, RoCE and IP Socket internode communication

 - Blogs on Programming Tensor Cores in cuDNN